Digitalization Is Creating New Technology Jobs In Industries, New Schneider Electric Report Shows

-BOSTON, Dec.
-14, 2023 /PRNewswire/ -- New research from Schneider Electric , the leader in the digital transformation of energy management and automation, has revealed that almost half (45%) of industrial companies believe digitalization will be the primary reason that new operational technology (OT) job roles will be created in the next three years.
+HONG KONG SAR - Media OutReach Newswire - 19 December 2023 - New research from Schneider Electric , the leader in the digital transformation of energy management and automation, has revealed that almost half (45%) of industrial companies believe digitalization will be the primary reason that new operational technology (OT) job roles will be created in the next three years.

-The research, commissioned by Schneider Electric and carried out by global research leader

 However, it also identified the cure for this problem.
 Alongside job creation, over two-thirds (70%) of those surveyed agree that digitalization will help to tackle talent shortages, highlighting the potential of digital tools to deliver more than just productivity and efficiency.